Jules Maigret: Television

 There have been numerous incarnations of Maigret on the small screen all around the world.
 He has been portrayed by French, British, Irish, Austrian, German, Italian, Dutch, Japanese, and Russian actors.
 A French version, Les Enquêtes du Commissaire Maigret, starred Jean Richard in 88 episodes between 1967 and 1990; however, Simenon himself is said to have disliked Richard's Maigret because he would not take his hat off when entering a room.
 Later, Bruno Cremer played the character in 54 adaptations between 1991 and 2005.

-Luis van Rooten played Maigret in an episode of Suspense entitled The Old Lady of Bayeux, whilst Louis Arbessier appeared in a televised film of Liberty Bar.
+Romney Brent played Maigret in the Studio One episode "Stan the Killer", whilst Luis van Rooten starred in an episode of Suspense entitled "The Old Lady of Bayeux".
+Louis Arbessier appeared in a televised film of Liberty Bar.

 The Italian actor Gino Cervi played the character on Italian television from 1964 up to 1972 in Le inchieste del commissario Maigret; Simenon himself considered Cervi's interpretation of the character to be "very good."
 This series resulted in 14 novels and 2 short stories being adapted.

+In the late 1960s, Simenon's son Marc created a television spinoff entitled Les Dossiers de l'Agence O. Pierre Tornade starred as Maigret's former sidekick Torrence, now working for a private investigation agency.
+The series featured guest appearances by other characters from the Maigret canon, including inspectors Lucas (Pierre Mondy), and Janvier (Louis Arbessier).

 In the Soviet Union, Russian theatre actor Boris Tenin portrayed Maigret in several TV films in the 1970s.
 In Soviet cinema, apart from Boris Tenin, Maigret was portrayed by cinema actors Vladimir Samoilov and Armen Dzhigarkhanyan.

 In Japan, Kinya Aikawa played Megure, a Japanese-born equivalent to the French Maigret, reinvented in a modern Japanese setting, in Tōkyō.
 Megure Keishi, a 25-episode TV series aired from 14 April to 29 May 1978 on Asahi TV.
 Megure's wife was played by Sato Tomomi, who earned the praises of Simenon himself: "The best 'Madame Maigret' in my opinion, even including the French ones, was the 'Madame Maigret' on Japanese television.
 She was exactly right".